pantaluna/esp32-mjd-starter-kit/README.md

 - ```mjd_nanopb``` Component to work with Google Protocol Buffers.
 It includes the common C files of the Nanopb library v0.3.9.2.
 It also declares Nanopb specific project-wide compilation directives (-D) in Makefile.projbuild
 - `mjd_net` Component to facilitate various networking features (getting IP address, DNS resolve hostnames, etc.).
 - `mjd_neom8n` Component for the GPS u-blox NEO-M8N module.
+- `mjd_scd30` Component for the Sensirion SCD30 CO2 and RH/T Sensor Module.
 - ```mjd_sht3x``` Component for the Sensirion SHT3x Digital Humidity and Temperature Sensor.
+- `mjd_ssd1306` Component for the popular 128x32 and 128x64 OLED displays which are based on the SSD1306 OLED Driver IC.
 - ```mjd_tmp36``` Component for the TMP36 Analog Temperature Sensor from Analog Devices.
 To be used together with an ADC.
 - `mjd_wifi` Component to facilitate, as a Wifi Station, a connection to a Wifi Access Point.